-- ➤ We believe EU membership and shared European values are central to our national interests and provide Ireland with a platform to actively promote our foreign policy objectives within a European block of friendly nations. - ➤ We will strive to ensure that the European Union promotes Ireland's cultural and social values, national interests, as far as is possible. - ➤ We will endeavour, through the processes and institutions of the EU, to deepen cooperation among member states in the pursuit of peace, prosperity, social justice, and well-being for all EU citizens. - > We will work within the EU framework to promote fundamental human rights, democratic values and institutions, and the rule of law. - Transparency and accountability are fundamental values to the Social Democrats and we will work to enhance these values where necessary across EU institutions, agencies and bodies. - ➤ We support the creation EU strategic partnerships outside Europe for the management of common objectives, including food security, energy security, human rights, and migration.
+- ➤ We believe EU membership and shared European values are central to our national interests and provide Ireland with a platform to actively promote our foreign policy objectives within a European bloc of friendly nations. - We will strive to ensure that the European Union promotes Ireland's cultural and social values, national interests, as far as is possible. - ➤ We will endeavour, through the processes and institutions of the EU, to deepen cooperation among member states in the pursuit of peace, prosperity, social justice, and well-being for all EU citizens. - > We will work within the EU framework to promote fundamental human rights, democratic values and institutions, and the rule of law. - Transparency and accountability are fundamental values to the Social Democrats and we will work to enhance these values where necessary across EU institutions, agencies and bodies. - Support the creation of EU strategic partnerships outside Europe for the management of common objectives, including food security, energy security, and migration, but only where human rights are being upheld. - ➤ We want to see an EU-funded Search & Rescue Missions in the Mediterranean, and a strengthened humanitarian mandate for Frontex.
+The EU should have an explicit goal to save lives in the Mediterranean.